 The traditional Chinese exercise system consists of far slower and less intense exercises than western ones.
 Rather than burning calories, building muscle and improving appearance, Chinese exercises like Qigong and Tai Chi focus on building energy, strength and cleansing the body.
 The idea is that through maintaining a daily exercise routine like this, you will be extremely healthy.
 Go to almost any park in your city during the morning, and you’re sure to see numerous Chinese pensioners stretching, doing breathing exercises and even walking backwards!
 Most people would be delighted to help a foreigner learn their traditional activities, so why not try it out?

 If traditional Chinese exercise doesn’t quite cut it for you, then head to your school playground.
 Most schools have a sports field and running track that you can use when classes aren’t being taught on it.
 Whether you choose to run, walk or do a high intensity workout, it’s a great way to exercise without spending money.
 Alternatively, you may find that students play basketball or football after classes and would love for you to join!

 When exercising outside, we recommend checking the pollution levels.
-Though it’s okay to exercise outside in polluted cities, you should be careful not to do so as frequently as you might at home, or when the pollution is particularly bad.
+Though it’s okay to exercise outside in polluted cities, you should be careful not to do so when the AQI levels are over a certain level.

 Save your jiao’s and mao’s